ToshioCP/Gtk4-tutorial/gfm/sec8.md

 ## New, open and save button

 We made the simplest editor in the previous section.
-It reads the files in `on_open` funciton at start-up and writes it at closing window.
+It reads the files in `on_open` function at start-up and writes it when closing the window.
 It works but is not good.
 It is better to make "New", "Open", "Save" and "Close" buttons.
 This section describes how to put those buttons into the window.